MoamenZaher/MoamenZaher.github.io/content/supervision/CSRF attack detection and prevention using ML/index.md

   - The API monitors incoming web requests and analyzes them using the trained machine learning model.
 - The project resulted into a conference publication.
 ## Publications
-- Enhancing Web Security: A Comparative Analysis of Machine Learning Models for CSRF Detection
+- Enhancing Web Security: A Comparative Analysis of Machine Learning Models for CSRF Detection.
+(Accepted at IMSA [an IEEE Conference]by not published yet)

 ## Student List
 - Bassem Osama